 When Naw Eh Paw had the opportunity to advance her skills, she studied emergency obstetric care during an 11-month course and gained a deeper knowledge of how best to care for women and children.
 She became an Ethnic Health Organization provider of emergency obstetric and newborn care, similar to a midwife in the Ministry of Health and Sports system.
 Ultimately, she attended 10 deliveries—eight at the clinic and two in clients’ homes—all successful.

-“At the clinic, I delivered a small baby boy [who] was only 1.8 kilograms (3.9 lbs.),” she recalls.
-“Both mother and child were alright.
+“At the clinic, I delivered a small baby boy [who] was only 1.8 kilograms (3.9 pounds),” she recalls.
+“Both mother and child were all right.
 I was confident as I practiced many times during training.”

 “The course enabled us to employ locally available and practicable means, an essential factor for us,” she says.
 “We were trained in a student-oriented approach, with lots of practical sessions.
 We practiced, and we gained confidence.”
 And more recently, Naw Eh Paw attended a clinical training skills workshop, during which she learned coaching and facilitation skills as well as public speaking.

-These days, she’s intent not only in becoming as proficient as possible in the skills she’s gained, but also in helping others to do so.
+These days, she’s intent not only on becoming as proficient as possible in the skills she’s gained, but also on helping others to do so.
 Naw Eh Paw is among 102 Ethnic Health Organization providers—the first ever—benefiting from a concerted effort by the organization, the health ministry and MCSP to ensure a standard of technical expertise across health care providers.